Nanochemistry: Medicine

-Magnetic Resonance Imaging Detection (MDR)
+Magnetic Resonance Imaging (MRI) Detection

-Over the past two decades, ion oxide nanoparticles for biomedical use had increased dramatically, largely due to its ability of non-invasive imaging, targeting and triggering drug release, or cancer therapy.
-Stem or immune cell could be marked with ion oxide nanoparticles to be detected by Magnetic resonance imaging (MDR).
-However, the concentration of ion oxide nanoparticles needs to be high enough to enable the significant detection by MDR.
-Due to the limited understanding of physicochemical nature of ion oxide nanoparticles in biological systems, more research is needed to ensure nanoparticles can be controlled under certain conditions for medical usage without posing harm to human.
+Over the past two decades, iron oxide nanoparticles for biomedical use had increased dramatically, largely due to its ability of non-invasive imaging, targeting and triggering drug release, or cancer therapy.
+Stem or immune cell could be marked with iron oxide nanoparticles to be detected by Magnetic resonance imaging (MRI).
+However, the concentration of iron oxide nanoparticles needs to be high enough to enable the significant detection by MRI.
+Due to the limited understanding of physicochemical nature of iron oxide nanoparticles in biological systems, more research is needed to ensure nanoparticles can be controlled under certain conditions for medical usage without posing harm to humans.

 Drug delivery

 Emerging methods of drug delivery involving nanotechnological methods can be useful by improving bodily response, specific targeting, and non-toxic metabolism.
 Many nanotechnological methods and materials can be functionalized for drug delivery.
 Ideal materials employ a controlled-activation nanomaterial to carry a drug cargo into the body.
 Mesoporous silica nanoparticles (MSN) have increased in research popularity due to their large surface area and flexibility for various individual modifications while maintaining high-resolution performance under imaging techniques.
 Activation methods greatly vary across nanoscale drug delivery molecules, but the most commonly used activation method uses specific wavelengths of light to release the cargo.
 Nanovalve-controlled cargo release uses low-intensity light and plasmonic heating to release the cargo in a variation of MSN containing gold molecules.
 The two-photon activated photo-transducer (2-NPT) uses near infrared wavelengths of light to induce the breaking of a disulfide bond to release the cargo.
 Recently, nanodiamonds have demonstrated potential in drug delivery due to non-toxicity, spontaneous absorption through the skin, and the ability to enter the blood–brain barrier.

 The unique structure of carbon nanotubes also gives rise to many innovative inventions of new medical methods.
 As more medicine is made at the nano level to revolutionize the ways for human to detect and treat diseases, carbon nanotubes become a stronger candidate in new detection methods and therapeutic strategies.
 Specially, carbon nanotubes can be transformed into sophisticated biomolecule and allow its detection through changes in the carbon nanotube fluorescence spectra.
 Also, carbon nanotubes can be designed to match the size of small drug and endocitozed by a target cell, hence becoming a delivery agent.